enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 Save the accessions and sequence versions that match your search criteria as a report, which will act as the master document for creating the release.
-To create such a list, you can query the ENA Portal API with search parameters and save the results on to a TSV or JSON file, which you can then use to retrieve the EMBL format or FASTA format records from the ENA Browser API.
-If you would like to get the current public versions of the records even at a later time, In the query to Portal API, include 'sequence_version' in the fields list.
+To create such a list, you can query the ENA Portal API with search parameters and save the results to a TSV or JSON file, which you can then use to retrieve the EMBL format or FASTA format records from the ENA Browser API.
+If you would like to get the current public versions of the records even at a later time, in the query to Portal API, include 'sequence_version' in the fields list.
 A reason for doing this is to have a fixed list with which you could re-download the same set of records in the future.
 As records are added,updated or suppressed,